TalRos99/LSB_steganography-wav-file/README.md

 # steganography in wav file
-I'm using windows 10 and python 3.8 if tkinter and cryptography are not installed on your computer install them using pip or on any preprable way.
+I'm using windows 10 and python 3.8

+tkinter and cryptography should be installed on your environment.
+Otherwise install it using pip or on any preprable way.

 ***The code uses LSB method to hide the data in the file and AES method to encrypt the text***